Hypermedia

 button({ href: '/components/widget.html', target: '#container:shadow' }, 'Load Widget')

-Building HTMX-style Apps
+HTMX-style Apps

-Combine src and href for hypermedia-driven UIs:
+Combine src and href for hypermedia-driven UIs.
+You can use lv-before for confirmation or validation before navigation.

 const { tags } = Lightview;